Geobuddy/geobuddy.github.io/_posts/2019-11-18-dashboard.md

 3. **[Chicago Community Area Population](https://www.chicago.gov/content/dam/city/depts/zlup/Zoning_Main_Page/Publications/Census_2010_Community_Area_Profiles/Census_2010_and_2000_CA_Populations.pdf)**: Population size per community area based on the 2010 census.

 ## Architecture
 This dashboard uses [three-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture), a client, server and database architecture.
-In this architecture as shown in the figure below, the web client is responsible for querying the database and returning an HTTP response in of a GeoJSON object.
+In this architecture as shown in the figure below, the web client is responsible for querying the database and returning an HTTP response in the form of a GeoJSON object.
 The HTTP response is processed and manipulated using JavaScript and displayed using HTML in the browser.
-This architecture allows each tier (i.e. Web, Server and Database) to be developed and maintain independently on a separate platform.
+This architecture allows each tier (i.e. Web, Server and Database) to be developed and maintained independently on a separate platform.
 This means that any of the three tiers can be replaced or upgraded in response to technological advancements, for example, the release of a new operating system (OS).
 {: style="text-align: justify"}

 <figure>